Yandex Cloud

 An asynchronous function must return a direct result.
 You do not need to additionally use the Promise object to track the call results because the function is already asynchronous.

-For more information about the development process using async/await, see the Modern JavaScript tutorial.
+For more information about the development process using async/await, see this JavaScript tutorial.

 Synchronous handlerSynchronous handler

-If you don't need to invoke asynchronous functions or you need to use a traditional callback model, use a synchronous handler.
+If you do not need to invoke asynchronous functions or you need to use a traditional callback model, use a synchronous handler.

-To have the execution result returned, use the return statement or throw an exception using the throw statement.
-A synchronous function must return a result different from undefined; otherwise, the code will be executed with this error: Non-async entry point should provide a result.
+To return the execution result, use the return statement or throw an exception using the throw statement.
+A synchronous function must return a result different from undefined; otherwise, the code will fail with this error: Non-async entry point should provide a result.
 Return a value or use async function instead.

-However, if the handler returns an instance of the Promise object, the runtime will automatically wait until its handling result is returned.
-When using the Promise object, correct handling of errors and exceptions depends on your function code.
+However, if the handler returns a Promise, the runtime will automatically wait for it to resolve.
+When using a Promise object, correct error and exception handling depends on your function code.
 Make sure that:

-• One of the function callbacks (resolve or reject) running within the Promise object will be executed without fail.
+• One of the function callbacks (resolve or reject) within the Promise object will always be executed.

 • All exceptions in the function body are handled correctly.

-For more information about the development process using Promise, see the Modern JavaScript tutorial.
+For more information about the development process using Promise, see this JavaScript tutorial.

 ExamplesExamples